 Students will be expected to timetable self-study hours in addition to the classroom-based hours.

 What will I study?

-If you study this programme, you will study two compulsory units of research project, personal and professional development, plus English language.
-You will also choose an additional academic subject unit,depending on your intended progression degree.
+If you study this programme, you will study two compulsory units; Research Project and Postgraduate Skills Development, plus English for Academic Purposes.
+You will also choose an additional academic subject unit, depending on your intended progression degree.

-If you study this programme, you will study two compulsory units of a research project, personal and professional development, plus English language.
+If you study this programme, you will study two compulsory units; Research Project and Postgraduate Skills Development, plus English for Academic Purposes.
 You will also choose two additional academic subject units, depending on your intended progression degree, and availability.